 As Carla, a brown smudge of a partially deaf secretary in this expertly sinister, office-as-devil’s-playground French thriller, Emmanuelle Devos is the precise opposite of Stacy Edwards as the darkly attractive, hearing-impaired target of male mischief in In the Company of Men.
 Devos (who won a Cesar for her performance) looks truly mousy while conveying private, sullen fury; her everyday, oppressive working conditions (captured by director Jacques Audiard with slicing economy) are identifiably ordinary; and the escape she finds from her average misery is truly shocking, the opposite of victimhood.
 First she turns down her hearing aids to manage her rage.
 Then she hires a grimy ex-con (experienced thug-player Vincent Cassel) as her assistant.
 He can rob, she can lip-read, and Audiard contrasts their complementary skills and weaknesses (they’re both clumsy and wary of intimacy) with real originality.
 The attraction between these two marginal characters is complex from the start – and, refreshingly, stays that way.

-Genre: Mystery and Thriller; Starring: Vincent Cassel, Emmanuelle Devos, Olivier Gourmet, Olivier Perrier; Director: Jacques Audiard; Author: Jacques Audiard, Tonino Benacquista; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Magnolia Pictures
+Genre: Mystery and Thriller; Starring: Vincent Cassel, Emmanuelle Devos, Olivier Gourmet, Olivier Perrier; Director: Jacques Audiard; Author: Jacques Audiard, Tonino Benacquista; Release Date Limited: 07/05/2002; Runtime (in minutes): 115; MPAA Rating: Unrated; Distributor: Magnolia Pictures

 Posted July 19 2002 — 12:00 AM EDT